cpeters5/orchidroots/README.md

 For more detailed instructions on using the platform, please refer to the documentation within the project.

 ## Contributing
-We welcome all contributions!
-Please refer to the CONTRIBUTION.md file for detailed installation instructions and contribution guidelines.
+We welcome all contributions to the project, whether they are code contributions, documentation improvements, bug reports, or feature requests!
+Please refer to the [CONTRIBUTION.md](CONTRIBUTION.md) file for detailed installation instructions and contribution guidelines.

 ## Contact
 For questions or feedback, feel free to reach out: